Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Results and Discussion

 \subsection{Comparison of Pooling Strategies}

 As an initial experiment, we compare the temporal pooling strategies introduced in \Cref{sec:methodology} across different audio embedding models (see \Cref{sec:emb_models}).
 The results are reported in \Cref{tab:embs}.
-For all experiments, hyperparameters were fixed to the values specified in \Cref{tab:params}, which were selected by maximizing performance on the development splits.
-Further details on the hyperparameter selection procedure are provided in \Cref{sec:hyper_params}.
-Since temporal mean pooling constitutes the de facto standard aggregation mechanism in embedding-based training-free ASD, it serves as the primary baseline throughout our analysis.
+For all experiments, hyperparameters were fixed to the values specified in \Cref{tab:params}.
+These values were selected using the labeled test sets of the official development splits and the corresponding evaluation metrics.
+No information from the evaluation splits was used.
+The selected parameters are fixed globally for each embedding model and are not tuned separately for individual datasets.
+Their sensitivity is analyzed in \Cref{sec:hyper_params}.
+Since temporal mean pooling constitutes the de facto standard aggregation mechanism in embedding-based training-free \ac{asd}, it serves as the primary baseline throughout our analysis.

 The results indicate that both the optimal choice of a pooling strategy and its effectiveness are strongly dependent on the underlying embedding model.
-A consistent trend emerges when comparing simple pooling baselines to more advanced methods: When the performance of maximum pooling is comparable to or exceeds mean pooling, advanced pooling strategies tend to yield substantial gains.
+A consistent trend emerges when comparing simple pooling baselines to more advanced methods: When the performance of maximum pooling is comparable to or exceeds mean pooling, advanced pooling strategies tend to yield the largest performance improvements.
 Conversely, for embeddings such as \ac{eat}, where maximum pooling performs considerably worse than mean pooling, none of the advanced pooling approaches provides statistically significant improvements.
 A plausible explanation for the limited gains observed with advanced temporal pooling for \ac{eat} lies in the pre-processing applied to the embeddings.
 After normalization, \ac{eat} embeddings exhibit reduced temporal variance and a more uniform distribution of anomaly-relevant information across time.
 Consequently, mean pooling is already near-optimal, and more sophisticated pooling strategies, which primarily exploit temporal sparsity or extreme activations, offer little additional benefit.
-In contrast, embeddings such as OpenL3, BEATs, and Dasheng retain higher temporal heterogeneity even after pre-processing, allowing advanced pooling methods to significantly improve performance.
+In contrast, OpenL3, BEATs, and Dasheng embeddings show greater variation over time, allowing advanced pooling methods to improve performance.